apecloud/kubeblocks/docs/user_docs/kubeblocks-for-elastic-search/manage-elastic-search.md

     Show cluster events: kbcli cluster list-events -n default elasticsearch
    ```

-## Connect to a elasticsearch cluster
+## Connect to a Elasticsearch cluster

-Elastic search provides both HTTP and gRPC protocols for client access on ports 6333 and 6334 respectively.
+Elasticsearch provides both HTTP and gRPC protocols for client access on ports 6333 and 6334 respectively.
 Depending on where the client is, different connection options are offered to connect to the Qdrant cluster.

 :::note